-The offering

-Issuer Waystar Holding Corp.

-Common stock offered by us shares

-(or shares if the underwriters exercise their option to purchase additional shares of common stock in full).

-Option to purchase additional shares of our common stock

-We have granted the underwriters a 30-day option from the date of this prospectus to purchase up to additional shares of our common stock at the initial public offering price, less the underwriting discount.
+The offering Issuer Waystar Holding Corp.
+Common stock offered by us shares (or shares if the underwriters exercise their option to purchase additional shares of common stock in full).
+Option to purchase additional shares of our common stock We have granted the underwriters a 30-day option from the date of this prospectus to purchase up to additional shares of our common stock at the initial public offering price, less the underwriting discount.
 Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise in full their option to purchase additional shares of common stock).

-We estimate that the net proceeds to us from this offering will be approximately \$ million (or approximately \$ million, if the underwriters exercise in full their option to purchase additional shares of common stock), assuming an initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million (or approximately \$ million, if the underwriters exercise in full their option to purchase additional shares of common stock), assuming an initial public offering price of \$ per share, which is the mid- point of the estimated price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discount and estimated offering expenses payable by us.
 For a sensitivity analysis as to the offering price and other information, see "Use of proceeds."

-We intend to use the net proceeds to us from this offering to repay all outstanding indebtedness under our Second Lien Credit Facility and \$ million aggregate principal amount of indebtedness under our First Lien Credit Facility, with any remainder to be used for general corporate purposes.
+We intend to use the net proceeds to us from this offering to repay all outstanding indebtedness under our Second Lien Credit Facility and \$million aggregate principal amount of indebtedness under our First Lien Credit Facility, with any remainder to be used for general corporate purposes.
 See "Use of proceeds."

-After this offering, EQT, CPPIB, and Bain will beneficially own approximately %, %, and %, respectively, of our common stock (or %, %, and %, respectively, of our common stock if the underwriters' option to purchase additional shares is exercised in full).

-For so long as EQT, CPPIB, and Bain beneficially own 40% or more of the voting power of our total outstanding common stock, our stockholders will have certain corporate governance rights, such as the right to (i) fix the number of directors, (ii) call special meetings of our stockholders, and (iii) amend our amended and restated certificate of incorporation and our amended and restated bylaws by majority vote rather than supermajority vote of our stockholders.
+Institutional Investors After this offering, EQT, CPPIB, and Bain will beneficially own approximately %, %, and %, respectively, of our common stock (or %, %, and %, respectively, of our common stock if the underwriters' option to purchase additional shares is exercised in full).
+For so long as EQT, CPPIB, and Bain beneficially own 40% or more of the voting power of our total outstanding common stock, our stockholders will have certain corporate governance rights, such as the right to (i) fix the number of directors, (ii) at the request of at least two of EQT, CPPIB, and Bain, cause special meetings of our stockholders to be called, and (iii) amend our amended and restated certificate of incorporation and our amended and restated bylaws by majority vote rather than supermajority vote of our stockholders.
 See "Description of capital stock."

-We have no current plans to pay dividends on our common stock.
-Any decision to declare and pay dividends in the future will be made at the sole discretion of our board of directors and

-Use of proceeds

-Institutional Investors

-Dividend policy

-will depend on, among other things, our results of operations, cash requirements, financial condition, legal, tax, regulatory, and contractual restrictions, including restrictions in the agreements governing our indebtedness, and other factors that our board of directors may deem relevant.
+Dividend policy We have no current plans to pay dividends on our common stock.
+Any decision to declare and pay dividends in the future will be made at the sole discretion of our board of directors and will depend on, among other things, our results of operations, cash requirements, financial condition, legal, tax, regulatory, and contractual restrictions, including restrictions in the agreements governing our indebtedness, and other factors that our board of directors may deem relevant.
 See "Dividend policy."

-Risk factors

-Investing in shares of our common stock involves a high degree of risk.
+Risk factors Investing in shares of our common stock involves a high degree of risk.
 See "Risk factors" beginning on page 16 for a discussion of factors you should carefully consider before investing in shares of our common stock.

-Proposed trading symbol
+Proposed trading symbol "WAY"

-"WAY"